HiDefTextiles/HiDefKnits/README.md

 ###### Please describe the potential market segment and market position.
 Please describe the the need of the market (domestic and / or foreign) and the manner in which the product answers it.
 Describe the competitors and the way the product is different from the products other competitors.

-As mentioned before in section XX, of the over 200 Icelandic knitters polled, the majority of knitwear designers use pen and graph paper to create their designs.
+As mentioned before in section 1.3, of the over 200 Icelandic knitters polled, the majority of knitwear designers use pen and graph paper to create their designs.

 There are several software solutions that aid with fair-isle design,